-The Cascades development will be placed in an area that is undeveloped and rarely traveled.
-According to the V/C ratios indicated in this review, neither Benjamin E. Mays Drive nor Fairburn Road experience high levels of congestion.
-However, to the north and south of the site, Martin Luther King, Jr. Drive to the north and Cascade Road to the south experience high levels of congestion due their access into I-20 and I-285.
+The Cascades development will be placed in an area that is currently low in density and low in congestion.
+According to the V/C ratios indicated in this review, neither Benjamin E. Mays Drive nor Fairburn Road experience overwhelming levels of congestion.
+However, Fairburn Road is heavily traveled and will require some attention in accommodating greater volumes of traffic once more development is placed in the area.
+To the north and south of the site, Martin Luther King, Jr. Drive to the north and Cascade Road to the south experience high levels of congestion due their access into I-20 and I-285.
 Such access will be beneficial to those residing at Cascades in terms of access to employment and shopping opportunities.
 The extension of the MARTA West Line to the Fulton Industrial area will also help provide access to employment and other opportunities to those residing at Cascades.